-The most important adverse effect is dose-dependent nephrotoxicity; other possible side effects are headaches, fatigue, diarrhea, abdominal pain, lactic acidosis, hepatic steatosis, etc.
+The most important adverse effect is dose-dependent nephrotoxicity; other possible effects include headaches, fatigue, diarrhea, abdominal pain, lactic acidosis, and hepatic steatosis.

 Pivalic acid, a metabolic by-product of the drug, may decrease carnitine levels, although carnitine supplementation is not necessary at low doses.
 There is no cross-resistance between adefovir and lamivudine.

-An adenosine nucleotide analog with structural similarity to adefovir dipivoxil; also effective against HIV.
+Tenofovir is an adenosine nucleotide analog with structural similarity to adefovir dipivoxil; it is also effective against HIV (see image).

-Oral bioavailability is 25—40 %, the intracellular half-life is > 60 h, and elimination is mainly by the kidneys.
-As compared to adefovir, it has shown to produce a higher rate of complete response, a higher rate of histologic improvement, and the less frequent emergence of resistance in chronic hepatitis B.
+Oral bioavailability is 25–40 %, intracellular half-life is > 60 hours, and elimination is mainly by the kidneys.
+Compared with adefovir, tenofovir has been shown to produce a higher rate of complete response, a higher rate of histologic improvement, and less frequent emergence of resistance in chronic hepatitis B.

-Active against lamivudine- and entecavir-resistant HBV isolates but shows reduced activity against adefovir-resistant strains.
-Important adverse effects are gastrointestinal upset, headache, fatigue; rarely acute renal failure and Fanconi’s syndrome.
+Tenofovir is active against lamivudine- and entecavir-resistant hepatitis B isolates but shows reduced activity against adefovir-resistant strains.
+Important adverse effects include gastrointestinal upset, headache, and fatigue; acute renal failure and Fanconi’s syndrome are rare adverse effects.

-A guanosine analog that inhibits the replication of a wide range of DNA and RNA viruses like hepatitis C, HIV, influenza A and B, parainfluenza and respiratory syncytial virus.
+Ribavirin is a guanosine analog that inhibits the replication of a wide range of DNA and RNA viruses such as hepatitis C, HIV, influenza A and B, parainfluenza, and respiratory syncytial virus (see image).

-Its chief mechanism of action is unknown, but it is known to inhibit guanine triphosphate, to prevent capping of viral mRNA, and to block RNA-dependent polymerases.
-Its bioavailability is increased by high-fat meals and is decreased by antacids; it is mainly eliminated by the kidneys.
+Ribavirin’s chief mechanism of action is unknown, but it is known to inhibit guanine triphosphate, prevent capping of viral mRNA, and block RNA-dependent polymerases.
+Its bioavailability is increased by high-fat meals and decreased by antacids; it is mainly eliminated by the kidneys.
 It is used with interferon alfa in the treatment of chronic hepatitis C; monotherapy is not effective.